cxreiff/bevy_ratatui_render/README.md

 }
 ```

-There is a convenience function if you do not need access to the ratatui draw loop and just would like
+There is a convenience function if you do not need access to the ratatui draw loop and just would
-the render to print to the full terminal (use instead of adding the `draw_scene` system above):
+like the render to print to the full terminal (for the above example, use this instead of adding the
+`draw_scene_system`):

 ```rust
 RatatuiRenderPlugin::new("main", (256, 256)).print_full_terminal()
 ```

-I also recommend telling bevy you don't need a window or anti-aliasing:
+To save a few cpu cycles, I also recommend telling bevy explicitly that you don't need a window or
+anti-aliasing:

 ```rust
 DefaultPlugins